[NSEC 2022] Marketing Email Template

 Early on, since level 1, I had examined the code related to customs

-|
+| |

 What I noticed was the odd way it allowed us to provide consecutive custom variables.

-is not defined.
+It starts with the first custom at “index” 1, which ends up being ASCII code 48+1, which is custom1.
+So if custom1 exists, it will then check custom2 (ASCII code 48+2 = “2”).
+It does not stop until the next customX is not defined.
 So if we define enough customs in our query parameters, we will end up with the following list:

-|
+| |

-Now, if you check the second and third regular expressions, you will notice that they only check for .custom[0-9]+
+Now, if you check the second and third regular expressions, you will notice that they only check for .custom[0-9]+ which only accounts for the ones ending with a digit.

 Thus, another unintended solve, would be to use the following template: